markadev/AppleII-VGA/README.md

 This project is currently in a pretty raw state so consider it useful for informational purposes only.
 I've built a prototype card and it works on my Apple II+ but I only have one Apple II+ and one VGA monitor so my testing is very limited.

 These features are currently supported:
  * Generates a 640x480@60 VGA signal with 3 bits per color channel using resistor DACs
  * Text mode (monochrome)
  * Lo-res mode with no color fringing between the chunky pixels
- * Double Lo-res mode (Apple iie only)
+ * Double Lo-res mode (Apple IIe only)
  * Hi-res mode with simulated NTSC artifact color
- * Double Hi-res mode (Apple iie only)
+ * Double Hi-res mode (Apple IIe only)
  * Mixed lo-res and hi-res modes with monochrome text and no color fringing
- * 80 Columms text support (Apple iie only)
+ * 80 Columms text support (Apple IIe only)

 I had these goals in mind during design:
  * Generate video out to a more modern display - I don't have any old CRTs for